TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/list-spotfire-library.md

 NOTE: You can use \~{ORGANIZATION}, to use the current organization name in library base.
 (For example: /Teams/\~{ORGANIZATION} ).

-NOTE: Do not end this folder with a '/' character
+NOTE: Do not end this folder with a '/' character.

 ---
 ### Questions: